orbitalquark/textadept-debugger/README.md

 ## Compiling

 Releases include binaries, so building this modules should not be necessary.
-If you want to build manually, run `make deps` followed by `make`.
+If you want to build manually, run `make deps` followed by `make lua/socket/core.so`.
 This assumes the module is installed in Textadept's *modules/* directory.
-If it is not (e.g. it is in your `_USERHOME`), run `make ta=/path/to/textadept`.
+If it is not (e.g. it is in your `_USERHOME`), run `make ta=/path/to/textadept lua/socket/core.so`.

 ## Key Bindings